 It has now inspired me to visit more of Slovakia.

 It’s no secret that Budapest stole my heart in less than 24 hours.
 Out of everywhere we visited on our trip this was by far my favourite – I want to go back, I want to live there for a while.
-I loved all the quirky ruin bars, the crazy cheap restaurants that had amazing food.
-The creative uses they have given to the huge underground cave systems.
+I loved all the quirky ruin bars, the crazy cheap restaurants that had fantastic food.
+The creative uses they have given to the vast underground cave systems.
 The unique architecture, its museums and fascinating history.
 The paradise of Margaret Island in the middle of a busy city.

 The one part of Budapest that I didn’t like was that it was the most unsafe city we visited.
-There are more drunken homeless people than you can count.
-To the point that every single park bench had someone asleep on it.
+There are more drunken homeless people than you can count to the point that every single park bench had someone asleep on it.
 Apart from this, I would highly recommend a trip if you have never been before!

 I’m going to write a separate post about the value of the inter-railing ticket versus doing it on your own.
 But overall travelling Europe is such an incredible experience and we only really scratched the surface.